Every head bowed, every eye closed.

 In one church I pastored for 11 years, we had over 600 public professions of faith.
 We baptized hundreds of people.
 Rare was the Sunday when no one came forward during the invitation.
-(For many years I gave invitations every time we had a service.)
+(For many years, I gave invitations every time we held a service.)

-Toward the latter third of my time in the ministry, I came to see that the altar call was a tool used by pastors to manipulate emotions and give the illusion that God’s power was on them and that God was using them.
+Toward the latter third of my time in the ministry, I came to see that the altar call was a tool used by pastors to manipulate emotions, give the illusion that God’s power was on them, and that God was using them.
 I have no doubt that many pastors believe their own hype, I know I did.
 I came to see myself as a man used greatly by God.
 The proof was in the numbers.

 Personally, I try to fight such conformity.
-I will gladly sing the National Anthem and recite most of the Pledge of Allegiance, but I’ll be damned if I will bow my head and take off my hat in an act of worship as some knucklehead prays for God to bless the race car drivers or a singer sings God bless America during the 7th inning stretch at a baseball game.
-That said, I have no doubt I succumb to the group standard more than I care to admit.
+I will gladly sing the national anthem and recite most of the Pledge of Allegiance, but I’ll be damned if I will bow my head and take off my hat in an act of worship as some knucklehead prays for God to bless the race car drivers or a singer sings God Bless America during the seventh-inning stretch at a baseball game.
+That said, I have no doubt that I succumb to the group standard more than I care to admit.

 Let me ask you a question.
 Every head bowed, every eye closed.

 Are you saved?
 Do you remember a definite time and place in your life where you repented of your sins and accepted Jesus Christ as your Lord and Savior?

 If not, raise your hand.
 No one is looking.
 This is just between you and God.
 Raise your hand, I want to pray for you.